 Thank you for your interest in seeking funding from the Department of Crime Victim Assistance Grants in the South Carolina Attorney General's Office.
 We encourage you to read through this document in its entirety as you prepare to apply for consideration.
 All applicants must meet the eligibility requirements.
-Completed applications, including the required documents, should be submitted through our AGO grants portal no later than 5:00 p.m. on April 10, 2024.
+Completed applications, including the required documents, should be submitted through our AGO grants portal no later than 5:00 p.m. on April 2, 2025.
 Late applications will not be accepted.
-Note: Due to the possibility of a reduction in VOCA funding we are discouraging any new project applications for the FFY2024 grant year.
+Note: Due to the possibility of a reduction in funding, continuation projects will receive priority over new applications and expansion of existing projects.